BaileyJM02/Muzz-Backend-Technical-Exercise/README.md

 ### Sequential IDs

-By default I used the build-in functionality of SQL to auto-increment my IDs and matched the type specified in the documentation.
+By default I used the built-in functionality of SQL to auto-increment my IDs and matched the type specified in the documentation.
 However, in production I would use a UUID or similar non-sequential ID to avoid any potential security issues of a user trying to 'game' the system by guessing the next ID on the swipe endpoint.

 ### Secrets / Passwords